Unclaimed Property Finder Applications

 • Your application is valid for 90 days from the date it is received.

-• If approved, your license will expire three years from the date it is issued.
+• If approved, your license will expire three years from the date of issuance.

 • By submitting an application, you agree to allow the Illinois State Treasurer’s Office to conduct a criminal background check.